OgbecheRuth/Property-Valuation/README.md

 Example of Adjustment: If a comparable property sold for N50 million but has a slightly larger land size than the subject property, a downward adjustment would be made to its sale price to reflect this difference.
 4. Reconcile Adjusted Values: After making adjustments to several comparables, reconcile the adjusted sale prices to arrive at an estimated value range for the subject property.
 A weighted average may be used, giving more weight to the most similar and reliable comparables.
 ![image alt](https://github.com/OgbecheRuth/Property-Valuation/blob/ba8b897a29127dd7db1cca51e03514b1835f8da6/1755289705671.jpg)
+**Note**: Property valuation is often carried out by registered and licensed estate surveyors and valuers.
+For further information, contact me at (ruthogbeche247@gmail.com)